 - Consult with the University Writing Center's oral communication consultants for assistance with writing and delivering your essay.

 Submit Your Essay: Beginning on August 28, 2018, you may submit your entry form with your uploaded audio essay (MP3 file format), transcript (".doc" or PDF format), and Participant Release and License on or before 11:59 p.m. on Friday, November 30, 2018.
+The entry form will only receive submissions from UD email accounts.
 Late submissions will not be eligible for the contest.

 Judging: University of Delaware faculty and administrators will judge your essay based on objective and subjective criteria.
 Essays will be ranked in accordance with the cumulative total scores of points awarded by the contest judges.
 Judges will score each entry first before discussing and comparing them.
 Essays with the highest scores will be judged by an additional panel to determine award winners.

 - Content is worth 20 points.
 Demonstrate an understanding of the theme.
 Express your ideas in a clear and organized manner.
 Fully develop your theme and use transitions to move smoothly from one idea to another.